Celebrating Art & Culture in Roxbury

 The House Slam

 2nd and 4th Fridays, Doors open at 6:30 pm.
 Each House Slam event offers an eclectic open-mic, a polished featured poet, and a competitive poetry slam.
 The Slam offers a safe space for poets seeking to express themselves.
 And the poets aren’t just good – they’re national champions!
 The House Slam team went out to Oakland, CA for the 2015 National Poetry Slam and brought the title back to Roxbury.
 This article features photos and videos of the championship-winning poets.
-And be sure to check out The House Slam’s own website for the current schedule.
+And be sure to check out The House Slam’s own website or Facebook page for the current schedule.

 Roxbury History Nights